MONTHLY MINUTES FOR: 08 June 2021

 DRAPING OF THE CHARTER CEREMONY: None

 QUARTERMASTER’S REPORT: The Post’s financial status was read by QM Aukshun.
-A motion to accept the Quartermaster’s Report, upon audit, was made by QM Aukshun, seconded by Comrade Rodgers.
+A motion to accept the Quartermaster’s Report, upon audit, was made by QM Aukshun, seconded by Comrade Bridges.
 No discussion.
 Motion approved.

 READING OF BILLS: None